misteu/RPiCoffee/docs/README.md

 The easiest way is to hack the existing frontpanel with overriding its simple pushbuttons.
 The HTTP-stuff can be handled by a microcontroller with a wifi-shield or a microcomputer like the the RaspberryPi Zero W which has wifi built in.

 I will stick to the Raspberry because it is cheap (around 12 Eur for the Zero W) and I do not have to make any hardware modifications to get it up and running.
-The Raspberry will be prepared with a minimal setup based on Raspbian Lite described in this article: [https://www.heise.de/ct/ausgabe/2017-22-Digitales-Flugblatt-Raspberry-Pi-mit-Batterie-als-anonymer-WLAN-Hotspot-und-Webserver-3851689.html](https://www.heise.de/ct/ausgabe/2017-22-Digitales-Flugblatt-Raspberry-Pi-mit-Batterie-als-anonymer-WLAN-Hotspot-und-Webserver-3851689.html)
+The Raspberry will be prepared with a minimal setup based on Raspbian Lite with everything unnecessary turned off.

+Here isdescribed in this article: [https://www.heise.de/ct/ausgabe/2017-22-Digitales-Flugblatt-Raspberry-Pi-mit-Batterie-als-anonymer-WLAN-Hotspot-und-Webserver-3851689.html](https://www.heise.de/ct/ausgabe/2017-22-Digitales-Flugblatt-Raspberry-Pi-mit-Batterie-als-anonymer-WLAN-Hotspot-und-Webserver-3851689.html)

 It will be powered by its own USB-power supply because I do not know how stable the coffee machines DC rails are and do not have the equipment for measurements.
 If everything works fine I will parallel the 230V rails of the coffee machine and the Raspberry's power supply.